tbajajUofA/polymarket-5-min-bot-trader/README.md

 - Predict direction (UP / DOWN) using ML models (Random Forest by default)
 - Paper trading simulation with cash, position, and portfolio value
 - Live dashboard with predictions, trades, and portfolio chart
-- Fully plug-and-play for BTC 5-min marketsCsAA
+- Fully plug-and-play for BTC 5-min marketsCsAAegrhetjyhj

 ---